 The VGP Golden Beach is situated at the East Coast Road, in Chennai city.
-The resort is fundamentally an amusement park which has strategically been constructed close to the Chennai city.
-This is one of the most sought after location for movie shootings.
+The resort is fundamentally an amusement park that has strategically been constructed close to Chennai city.
+This is one of the most sought locations for movie shootings.

 Vivekananda House also popularly known as The Ice House, is a shrine and pilgrimage centre for the admirers and followers of Swami Vivekananda.
 It is in this house that Swami Vivekananda stayed for six weeks in the 1900s.
 Currently, Vivekananda House is maintained by Sri Ramakrishna Math and it’s a source of inspiration to thousands of people who visit it every year.